Arizona Hot Spring

 If you go

-The primitive environs of Verde River Hot Springs in between Camp Verde and Payson belie its origins as a once-famous wellness retreat.
-But its deep soaking pool—heated to 98°F / 37°C—and the cluster of smaller cliffside pools that overlook the Verde River make the destination a popular site.
-Especially for hot-springs purists, aka nudists.
-If you're not shy about a little skin, then you'll find that the tranquil natural beauty of this riverside spot makes it a worthy retreat.
+Once a famous mid-century wellness retreat, Verde Hot Springs is now a hidden gem surrounded by the woodlands of Camp Verde and Payson.
+Its deep soaking pool — heated to 98°F/37°C — and the cluster of smaller cliffside pools that overlook the Verde River make the destination a popular site, especially for hot spring purists (aka nudists).
+If you’re not shy about a little skin, then you’ll find the tranquil beauty makes it a worthy retreat.

 8375 AZ-179, Camp Verde

-Note: There are no facilities at the springs, so bring plenty of water and food.
-It's at least a one-mile hike to the springs, and you'll have to cross the river, so dress (pre-springs) accordingly.
+Note: There are no facilities at the springs, so bring plenty of food and water.
+It's at least a 1-mile hike to the springs and you'll have to cross the river, so dress accordingly.